Graylog2/documentation/pages/searching/decorators.rst

 .. image:: /images/searching/decorator_overview.png
    :align: center

-To add new default decorators for a stream, click on the *Update* button.
-This will open a modal which provides two selects, one to specifiy the stream and one choose the type of the decorator.
+To add new default decorators to a stream, click on the *Update* button.
+This will open a modal which provides two selects, one to specifiy the stream and one to define the type of the decorator.
 After creating a decorator you need to *Save* the changes to finish the configuration.

 .. image:: /images/searching/decorator_creation.png
    :align: center